fullctl/docs.fullctl.com/docs/Components.md

 **pdbCtl**

-pdbCtl is our redundancy abstraction layer for PeeringDB data.
+pdbCtl is our redundancy abstraction layer for PeeringDB data, with support for bidirectional sync.

 **PeerCtl**